 She is a superhero.
 Our superhero.

-A Private Interment will follow in the Winnipegosis & District Cemetery at a later date.
+A Private Interment followed in the Winnipegosis & District Cemetery at a later date.

 Should friends so desire, donations in memory of Pat may be made to Cancer Care Manitoba or to the Winnipegosis and District Health Centre Palliative Care Unit.